commercetools/test-data/models/discounts-custom-view/README.md

 # @commercetools-test-data/discounts-custom-view

-This package provides the data model for the commercetools platform `DiscountsCustomView` type
+This package provides the data model for the commercetools platform `DiscountsCustomView` and `DiscountsCustomViewInput` type

 # Install